 Yavapai Lodge

-Located near the Market Plaza area, this is largest lodging property on the South Rim.
-The Yavapai Lodge offers a cafeteria and some rooms feature air-conditioning, not standard at NPS properties.
+Located near the Market Plaza area, the Yavapai Lodge is the largest lodging property on the South Rim.
+It offers a cafeteria, and some rooms feature air conditioning, which is not standard at NPS properties.

 Find rooms with king beds, two queen beds and accessible and pet-friendly rooms.